alsoicode/recursive-effect-poc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

+## Use

+- Open two terminals or split the VS Code terminal and `cd` into the `mock-services` in one terminal
+- Run the mock services with: `npm run start`
+- In the other terminal, run the Angular application: `ng serve`
+- Click the "Check Data Loaded" button
+- Actions will be dispatched until the mock services return a response of `{ dataLoaded: true }`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.